openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/deploy.rst

 .. code-block::

-    (demo) ...$ python3 outputs/deploy/python/demo.py --input docs/utils/images/wgisd_dataset_sample.jpg \
+    (demo) ...$ python outputs/deploy/python/demo.py --input docs/utils/images/wgisd_dataset_sample.jpg \
                                                       --models outputs/deploy/model

 You can press ``Q`` to stop inference during the demo running.

-The model inference on your custom image will look like this:
+For example, the model inference on image from WGISD dataset, which we used for  :ref:`object detection training <wgisd_dataset_descpiption>`, will look like this:

 .. image:: ../../../../utils/images/wgisd_pr_sample.jpg
   :width: 600